ashNotKetchup/ashnotketchup.github.io/src/content/about/cv.md

 ## Presentations/Publications

-Corey John Ford, Ashley Noel-Hirst, Berker Banarr and Nick Bryan-Kinns.
-Autoethnographic Explorations of Using a Folk Generative AI Plugin for Making Punk and Glitch Music `– Pending Review`
+Ashley Noel-Hirst, Johan Pauwels, and Nick Bryan-Kinns.
+“Attribute- Monotonic Variational Autoencoders for Interacting With Pre-Trained Neural Audio Models" (Under Review).
+2024.

+✨Honourable Mention – Best Paper Award!✨ Corey Ford, Ashley Noel-Hirst, Sara Cardinale, Jackson Loth, Pedro Sarmento, Elizabeth Wilson, Lewis Wolstanholme, Kyle Worrall, and Nick Bryan-Kinns.
+“Reflection Across AI-based Music Composition”.
+In: C&C ’24: Proceedings of the 16th Conference on Creativity and Cognition.
+2024.

+Nick Bryan-Kinns, Ashley Noel-Hirst, and Corey Ford.
+“Using Incongruous Genres to Explore Music Making with AI Generated Content”.
+In: C&C ’24: Proceedings of the 16th Conference on Creativity and Cog- nition.
+2024.

 Ashley Noel-Hirst and Nick Bryan-Kinns.
 An Autoethnographic Exploration of XAI in Algorithmic Composition.
 In *The 1st International Workshop on Explainable AI for the Arts (XAIxArts),* ACM Creativity and Cognition (C&C) `2023`.
 Online, 3 pages. https://xaixarts.github.io